9-12 January 2022

 Late registration: 620 EUR (starting from 2 weeks before)

 Transportation from Toulouse airport will be provided at a cost of EUR 20 in cash.
-Pick up will be on 21 February 2021 at 6:30 PM.
+Pick up will be on 9 January 2022 at 6:30 PM.
 Transportation back to Toulouse airport will be provided at a cost of EUR 20 in cash.
-The shuttle will leave from VilleBrumier on 9 March at 2 PM.
+The shuttle will leave from Villebrumier on 9 January at 2 PM and on 12 January at 2 PM.

 Transportation from Montauban train station will be provided at a cost of EUR 10 in cash.
-Pick up will be on 21 February 2021 at 7:00 PM.
+Pick up will be on 9 January 2022 at 7:00 PM.
 Transportation back to Montauban train station will be provided at a cost of EUR 10 in cash.
-The shuttle will leave from VilleBrumier on 21 February 2021 at 2 PM.
+The shuttle will leave from VilleBrumier on 9 December 2021 at 2 PM and on 12 January at 2 PM.

 Registration link will appear soon.